 There’s many Banff festivals that take place throughout the year.
 These are a great impetus to bring the family out to the mountains or to whisk your partner away on a romantic getaway.

 In late October and early November, Banff Centre hosts the annual Banff Centre Mountain Film and Book Festival.
-Kicking it off with a block party, the festival runs from October 25 to November 3.
+The festival runs each autumn with movie screenings, book talks and workshops like photography.

 In winter, the former Ice Magic Festival is now a part of SnowDays.
-(Tribute to Craft Spirits is also a cool component of SnowDays, too!)
 Ice Magic takes place in Lake Louise, less than an hour’s drive from Banff.
 Here, attendees witness some of the most beautiful ice sculptures and castles they’ve ever seen.

 Ice sculptors from across the globe come to compete.
 They each get a block of ice and 48 hours to complete their sculpture.
 You’ll be amazed at what these talented artists are able to carve.
 The ice sculpture competition takes place in January, on the grounds of Fairmont Chateau Lake Louise.